Will Ashley (actor): Activism and philanthropy

 In 2019, Ashley joined the GMA Kapuso Foundation as an advocate for educational support through its pillar project, Unang Hakbang sa Kinabukasan (UHSK).

 In 2020, he announced that he is an ally to the LGBTQ+ community.
 In a heartfelt Facebook post through his collaboration with Village Pipol for its Pride issue, Ashley publicly expressed his support for the community, emphasizing the importance of inclusivity, respect, and advocacy.

 In 2025, he participated in an animal welfare fundraiser for Pawssion Project, which raised ₱200,000.
 Ashley donated his cash prize of ₱500,000 from PBB to Father Al's Children Foundation, which was also his selected beneficiary for the show's charity task.
 He also volunteered at two community soup kitchens: Trining's Kitchen Stories in Marikina and Urban Chick Maginhawa in Quezon City, where he assisted in preparing and serving hot meals to residents affected by Typhoon Crising and the southwest monsoon (Habagat).
 Ashley also contributed to online fundraising efforts to support more communities.
 In September, he participated in Nescafé Plan's "Kape't Bisig" campaign, which aimed to spotlight the stories of young Filipino coffee farmers.
 As part of the initiative, Ashley lent his TikTok account for a day to Queenie Subasco, a 21-year-old Agriculture Technology graduate and beneficiary of the Nescafé Kape't Bisig sa Pagbabangon Educational Grant, to share her experiences in farming.
 He expressed support for the campaign's goal of empowering the next generation of farmers.
 In November, Ashley participated in an event where all proceeds will go to the Autism Society Philippines (ASP).

+In 2026, he participated and donated in a charity event of a non-governmental organization supporting children.

 Endorsements

 In 2015–2016, Ashley appeared in several television commercials and had endorsed brands including UFC products, Insular Life, and Rebisco.

-In 2023, he was named as the new brand ambassador for April Aesthetic Medical Clinic.
-In 2025, Ashley was announced as one of Acerpure's newest ambassadors.
+In 2023, he was named as the new brand ambassador of April Aesthetic Medical Clinic.

+In 2025, Ashley was announced as one of Acerpure's newest ambassadors, as well as for Greenwich.
 He also participated in a promotional collaboration with National Book Store as part of its "National Hunt" campaign.
-Ashley became an endorser for BW Women's Perfume Lotion Spray.
+Ashley became the brand ambassador of Blackwater, as well as an endorser of its BW Women's Perfume Lotion Spray.

+In 2026, he became the brand ambassador of Piattos and Samsung.

 Artistry

 Influences

 Ashley was inspired to pursue acting after seeing actor Alden Richards in a mall show when he was just 10 years old.
 In a 2025 interview with ABS-CBN, he revealed that television personality Melai Cantiveros-Francisco also served as an inspiration for him due to her longevity in the showbiz industry after her PBB stint.
+Ashley also cited actress Odette Khan as an influence, saying that their collaboration on Bar Boys: After School inspired his desire to leave a lasting legacy in the industry.